Luminous171/Project_1/README.md

 ### 1. Fulfillment of Project Requirements <a name="requirement"></a>

 - Pandas were used in the reading, cleaning and analysis of data
-- The Jupter notebook for data exploration and cleanup process: [Data Cleaning](https://github.com/Luminous171/Project_1/blob/main/Python_Files/clean_data_bases_v2020.13.10.ipynb)
+- The Jupter notebook for data exploration and cleanup process: [Data Cleaning](https://github.com/Luminous171/Project_1/blob/main/Python_Files/clean_data_bases_vF.ipynb)
-- The Jupyter notebook for the final data anlaysis:
+- The Jupyter notebook for the Monte Carlo Simulation:[Monte Carlo](hhttps://github.com/Luminous171/Project_1/blob/main/Python_Files/MonteCarloSim.ipynb)
-- The Dashboard with interactive vizualizations: [Dashboard](https://github.com/Luminous171/Project_1/blob/main/Python_Files/visualization_v10.ipynb)
+- The Dashboard with interactive vizualizations: [Dashboard](https://github.com/Luminous171/Project_1/blob/main/Python_Files/visualization_vF.ipynb)
+- The Housing tool built using an API: [House search tool](https://github.com/Luminous171/Project_1/blob/main/Python_Files/housing_search_tool.ipynb)
 - The presentation files can be found here: [Housing Analysis Slides](https://github.com/Luminous171/Project_1/blob/main/Presentation/The_American_Dream.pdf)
 - The new python library we used is DataCompy which helped us compare the contents of dataframes when cleaning and analyzing our data
-- The API that we used is Rapid API (Sales data from realtor.com)

 ### 2. Who did what <a name="who"></a>